 Vegan Chocolate Chip Cookies with Date Paste

-- 160 grams all-purpose flour 1 cup plus 2 tablespoons or 160 grams Bob’s Red Mill pastry flour
+- 160 grams all-purpose flour or pastry flour 1 cup plus 2 tablespoons or 160 grams Bob’s Red Mill pastry flour

 - 1/2 teaspoon baking powder